12304 Coit Road "Badby"

 Howard Hanna Jr. acquired “Badby” on May 17, 1905, following the death of Mary Root, thereby completing the assembly of his thirteen acres he wanted to build his home.

 Thomas and Alice Howell purchased a summer residence at 12304 Coit Road on July 6, 1903, from Lake Shore Realty Company.
-Fire destroyed the home in April 1905.
-The family was about to move into the residence for the summer.
-Some of their furnishings had already been placed in it.
+The family prepared to move into the home for the summer of 1905.
+They had already placed some of their furnishings in it.

-Flames were discovered shortly before 9:00 a.m. by Charles Ricks and Robert Ireland, who lived nearby.
+In April 1905, Charles Ricks and Robert Ireland, who lived nearby, discovered flames at the home shortly before 9:00 a..m.
 The fire started in the rear of the house, but before the Glenville Fire Department arrived, the flames had rapidly advanced and enveloped the entire residence.
-The firemen prevented the fire from advancing to the nearby Rick’s residence.
-The Howell’s recently built house burned to the ground.
-No cause for the fire was determined.
+The firemen prevented the fire from advancing to the nearby Rick’s home.
+The Howell’s recently acquired house burned to the ground.
+The fire department was unable to determine the cause of the fire.

-The Howells later purchased the house only from Howard Hanna Jr. on December 4, 1906.
+The Howells later purchased the house only at 11495 Lake Shore Boulevard from Howard Hanna Jr. on December 4, 1906.

 The fifteen-room Newport shingle summer home was laboriously moved across the Country Club golf course by using horses, mules, log rollers, and greased timbers.